shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab03_Resolving_Cases.md

 1. Click on the **Resolve Case (1)** button located in the command bar.
 Note: You may need to click the ellipsis (...) to see the button.

 1. A dialog will be displayed with the message *There are open activities associated with this case.
-The open activities will be canceled if you resolve this case.
-Do you want to resolve the case?*.
+The open activities will be cancelled if you resolve this case.
+Do you want to resolve the case?*

 1. Click **Confirm (2)**.